 South Dakota: Sturgis

-This little town in South Dakota’s Black Hills is famous for its bike rally but also makes the best wine in the state.
+This little town in South Dakota’s Black Hills is famous for its bike rally but also offers the best wine tasting in the state.
 Though much of South Dakota specializes in fruit wine, like the 150-year-old Prairie Berry Winery, the Belle Joi Winery sits on the hills outside Sturgis and grows grapes used in more traditional wines.
 Though the bitter cold makes growing tough, the soil is good, and when mixed with grapes from other regions, the bottles are downright palatable.

 While bachelorette parties the world over flock to Arrington Vineyards to add a little class to the typical Nashville party, the best wine tasting in the state is along the Upper Cumberland Wine Trail.
 Wine visitors can use centrally located Cookeville as home base.
 About halfway between Music City and Knoxville, start your tour at Red Barn or Cellar 53, which is known for its dry wines.
 Then head to the state’s oldest winery at Highland Manor, or one of the biggest wineries in Tennessee at Chestnut Hill, and cap it all of with some bubbly at Stonehaus.